Janet Jackson Boasts Her Natural Beauty With Makeup-Free Selfie In Australia

 “Welcome to Aus!
 Look forward to seeing you in the rest of the tour,” one user wrote.

-“Morning Ms. Janet, the glow up is real,” another shared.
+“Morning Ms. Janet, the glow up is real,” another follower shared.

 “I’m so happy that your posting on social media more,” a third fan remarked.